Patient Safety Strategies for Oncology

 Ensure Medication Safety

-• Develop standardized preprinted medication order forms (paper or electronic) to help eliminate dosing errors, the omission of critical set elements, and errors in sequencing and intervals.
+• Develop standardized preprinted medication order forms (paper or electronic) to help eliminate dosing errors, omission of critical set elements, and errors in sequencing and intervals.

-• Train staff members who administer chemotherapy thoroughly and document evidence of training.
+• Train staff members who administer chemotherapy thoroughly, and document evidence of training.

 • Monitor patients after chemotherapy/immunotherapy treatment, observing them closely for toxicity and complications.
 Respond rapidly, following a policy for emergent treatment as necessary.